0

 7. Watch for Signs of Infection

-• A fever that doesn't subside.
+• Fever that does not subside.

 8. Keep Follow-Up Appointments